 Depending on the ingredients, a thick, heavy moisturiser may only deliver surface hydration to the skin which only acts as a temporary substitute, and could even break dry skin out by upsetting its natural balance.

 By using a moisturiser with active ingredients (the ones proven to target and improve specific skin conditions), there is a much higher chance they will penetrate deeper below the surface of the skin to help create cellular improvements too.
 This can also strengthen and repair the skin barrier to produce healthier, less dry/dehydrated skin.

 The Stemlab Hydra+ Rejuvenating Cream is super lightweight, but provides powerful hydration whilst also nourishing, soothing and protecting against skin-aging free radicals.

 It includes a cocktail of incredible natural ingredients, including vitamin C, malic acid, co-enzyme Q10 and jojoba oil.
 Combined, these also brighten skin tone and smooth texture, gently.

-Most skin types are drier in winter months and colder weather where the air is drier and there is lower humidity than warmer climates.
+Most skin types are drier in winter months and colder weather where the air is drier and there is lower humidity than in warmer climates.
 Although drier weather can exacerbate dry skin, is not exclusive to winter.

 To give skin a boost, a serum is highly beneficial in delivering improvements.
 The Stemlab Anti-Aging Retinol Serum is ideal for all skin types, especially dry and dehydrated.
-It’s contains 100% vegan ingredients and a naturally derived, safe and gentle plant-based retinol.
+It contains 100% vegan ingredients and a naturally derived, safe and gentle plant-based retinol.

-Chemical exfoliants are the main culprit for this myth – they can be quite harsh and irritating to skin, especially if it’s dry or dehydrated.
+Chemical exfoliants are the main culprit for this myth – they can be quite harsh and irritating to the skin, especially if it’s dry or dehydrated.